 A big concern with immigration is the political impact of the potential cultural change.
-Many conservatives posit that immigrants from non-Anglophone countries inherently do not culturally adapt to the center-right political culture in the US and therefore conservatives are behooved to limit immigration in order to retain the unique, and we believe beneficial, political culture in the US.
+Many conservatives posit that immigrants from non-Anglophone countries inherently do not culturally adapt to the center-right political culture in the US and therefore conservatives are behooved to limit immigration in order to retain the unique, and beneficial, political culture in the US.

 If I was convinced of this I would be more amenable to a European, nationalist style restrictionism.
 However, such as it is, I am not.
 But a pretty common data point is the partisan situation in California.
 The story is that California used to be a fairly red state, sending two Republican presidents to the White House.
 Now the California Republican Party is functionally a rump opposition in a one party state.
 The culprit?
 Hispanics.
 Constantly headlines predict how Hispanics will become the ethnic majority.
 Both progressives and conservatives exult/fear that California is the demographic future.
 The thinking is that California is the canary in the coal mine.
 If Latin American immigration continues to flow to the United States, politically and demographically the rest of the US will become California: overwhelmingly progressive with a useless conservative opposition.